dfyockey/RomanDigital/README.md

 > Q: "Why no date?"
 >
-> A: Because it's just a simple clock.
-At least for now.
+> A: Because it's just intended to be a clock, and a date would crowd the display and look inelegant.
+But maybe an option someday?
+Maybe.

 > Q: "I want to change widget time zone labels to particular place names.
 Is there any way to do this?"
 >
-> A: Not right now, but it should be added pretty soon since I want that option myself and it should be easy to implement.
+> A: Not right now, but it should be added at some point since I'd like having that option myself and it should be easy to implement.

 > Q: "Can I put the widget on my phone's lock screen?"
 >